codefresh-contrib/captest/README.md

 # captest

 This is a GitOps repo for a demo Codefresh Software Delivery Platform runtime.
 While this runtime is no longer installed in my demo environment, I keep this repo around to illustrate which files need to updated for a successful Runtime installation.
-The links below use this repo's git history.
+Some of the links below use this repo's git history.

+The related Default Git Source repo is https://github.com/codefresh-contrib/captest_git-source.

 ## Runtume installation process